Aesthetics and neural network image representations: Discussion

-But this is certainly not the whole story, as performing gaussian blurring on images does not make them aesthetic or \emph{essence-like}.
-The neural network randomized perturbations must therefore act in a much more subtle way and the concrete form of the generator neural network parametrization $\gen_\th$ somehow manages to capture some finer aspects of human aesthetic perception.
+In this sense, one can view the randomized perturbations away from the photo-realistic point as dispensing with the fine-tuned particular details, which due to the uncorrelated nature of the perturbations would get averaged out.
+The outcome could thus be interpreted indeed as generating more \emph{essence-like} depictions.
+But this is certainly not the whole story, as just performing gaussian blurring on images does not make them aesthetic or \emph{essence-like}.
+The neural network randomized perturbations must therefore act in a more subtle way and the concrete form of the generator neural network parametrization $\gen_\th$ somehow manages to capture some finer aspects of human aesthetic perception.
 Indeed, the emergence of visually appealing forms and colour transitions probably depends crucially on properties of convolutions appearing in the neural encoding, the overall colour structure of the natural environment and the specific mixing induced by the randomized modification of weights.

 In addition, the specific randomized perturbations leave an imprint on the overall style of images generated by a particular deformed network.
 One could think of this as an analog of inter-subject ``artistic'' variability.